Why our chairs are unique

 Our frames

 Each frame is handmade in Britain to exceptional standards by our highly skilled craftsmen and women.
-We can make any number of chairs to order, be it a fabulous one-off designed wing chair, ten tub chairs, or a hundred dining chairs for a restaurant.
-The possibilities are endless and don’t forget we make settees too.
+We can make any number of chairs, sofas or stools to order, be it a fabulous one-off designed wing chair, ten tub chairs, or a hundred dining chairs for a restaurant.
+The possibilities are endless.

 It all starts with the frame.
 The frame is the skeleton of every chair we make.
 Without it, the upholstery would not have anything to be attached to!
-Obvious you may say but in the world of throw away we all live in, the frame is the first thing that gets compromised in cheap furniture, which is why they collapse and break.
+Obvious you may say but in the world of throw away we all live in, the frame is the first thing that gets compromised in cheap furniture, which is why they collapse, break and end up in landfill.

 All our frames are made the proper way.
 All are hardwood but some are now hybrid, this is where we introduce some ply for extra strength or to produce complex shapes.
 We use Beech as the main timber with other timbers used for legs and show wood areas.
 All joints are dowelled or tenoned and we use oversize corner blocks in all chairs to keep the frame rigid.
-Many of our smaller orders are still hand cut on band saws and ripsaws and this is why the cost can be higher.
-Larger orders will be made using more hi-tech equipment like our massive CNC machining centre.
+Our frame shop is one of the last of its kind in the UK.
+While it’s full of wonderful classic machines we also have a massive CNC machining centre which is so powerful it will munch through 2″ of Oak like it was butter.
+We now recycle all our wood waste by turning it into Briquets which are stored in summer to heat our building through the winter.

 The art of the Chairbler